-Does Walmart Take Apple Pay in 2025?
+Does Walmart Take Apple Pay?
 Here’s What You Need to Know

 Picture this: You’re racing through Walmart with your cart overflowing.
 You reach the checkout, pull out your iPhone, and… wait.
 Does Walmart even take Apple Pay?
 You’re not alone in wondering.
-In 2025, millions of shoppers love Apple Pay’s tap-and-go magic, but Walmart remains one of the last retail giants holding out.
+Millions of shoppers love Apple Pay’s tap-and-go magic, but Walmart remains one of the last retail giants holding out.
 And there’s a fascinating story behind why.

 In this guide, I’m not just answering whether Walmart takes Apple Pay—I’m here to walk you through why they don’t, unpack Walmart’s business decisions, and explore what all this means for the future of how we’ll pay when we shop.